This One Will Get Your Goat

 It’s a bird!
 It’s a plane!
-It’s…
+It’s…a goat?

-In southwestern Morocco, people know a surprising truth about goats: they can climb.
+In southwestern Morocco, people know a surprising truth about goats: They can climb.
 In fact, they can climb better than humans, given their unique physiology and instincts.
 They can perch on trees, rocks, and steep vertical surfaces as easily as we can perch on our front stoops.
-Pretty remarkable, considering that the largest goats can weigh up to 300 pounds.
+Pretty remarkable, considering that the largest goats can weigh up to 300 pounds!

 Because goats are not only nimble but also intelligent and inquisitive, their search for food can lead them to unexpected places.
 Goats living in the mountains have been seen foraging at elevations up to 8,500 feet.
 They do not like eating food that has dropped on the ground, so what better way to locate unspoiled treats than by peering upwards?

 Another death-defying goat climbing spot is in northern Italy, where a dam offers Mount-Everest-like challenges.
 The bare stone walls of the Cingino hydroelectric dam attract wild mother goats and their kids, who lick, nibble, and chomp their way across its 160-foot walls.
 At an incline of 80 degrees, the surface is free of predators but certainly presents other dangers.

-A final testimony to the clambering reputation of goats comes from a farmer in Illinois.
-He built a 31-foot castle tower for his 24 goats, as seen in the photo above.
+A final testimony to the clambering reputation of goats comes from a farmer in Illinois named David Johnson.
+He built a 31-foot castle tower for his 24 goats.
 His tower of 5,000 handmade bricks is circumscribed by a 276-step spiral staircase and punctuated by three openings on each side.